MentalDisorder/ircmodulecpp/README.md

 ircmodulecpp
 ============

-Full C++ Class wrapper for libirc, ideal startingpoint for irc applications like clients and bots.
+Full C++ Class wrapper for libirc, ideal starting point for irc applications like clients and bots.